Bentley Systems: Acquisitions

 In 2012, Bentley acquired the elcoSystem software business of Hannappel Software, as well as InspectTech Systems, USA, a provider of field inspection applications and asset management services for bridges and other transportation assets.
 Also that year it acquired Canadian-based Ivara, the Microprotol pressure vessel design and analysis software from EuResearch, and SpecWave.
 In 2013, Bentley acquired topoGRAPH, a provider of surveying software, as well as the MOSES software business from Ultramarine.
 On February 25, 2014, Bentley acquired DocQnet Systems’ eB Services BizDocQnet Systems.
 Later that year, it acquired SITEOPS, optimization software for enhanced land development site design, from Blueridge Analytics.
 Bentley acquired C3global for predictive modeling in 2015, and also that year acquired Acute3D, and the reality modeling creator e-on.

 In 2016, Bentley acquired the progressive assurance platform ComplyPro from UK-based ComplyServe.

 On January 23, 2018, Bentley acquired S-Cube Futuretech Pvt Ltd. to expand its offerings specific to the concrete engineering design and documentation software users in India, Southeast Asia, and the Middle East.
 On April 26, 2018, Bentley acquired Dutch geotechnical modelling company Plaxis B.V.
 On July 15, 2018, Bentley acquired Canadian geotechnical modeling company SOILVISION Systems Ltd. in order to enhance its 3D geotechnical offerings.
 Also in 2018, the company acquired Synchro, Agency9, LEGION, ACE enterprise Slovakia, and Alworx.

 In 2019, Bentley acquired SignCAD Systems, Keynetix, and Citilabs, Inc. & Orbit GeoSpatial Technologies.

 In 2020, Bentley acquired UK based consultancy Professional Construction Strategies Group (PCSG), and SRO Solutions.

 In 2021, Bentley acquired Ontracks Consulting, INRO Software, SPIDA Software, and Seequent Holdings Limited, and in 2022 acquisitions included Power Line Systems, ADINA R&D, Inc., and Eagle.io.

 In 2023, Bentley acquired Salt Lake City, Utah-based Blyncsy, a provider of breakthrough artificial intelligence services for departments of transportation to support operations and maintenance activities.
 In September 2024, Bentley announced the acquisition of Cesium GS, Inc., a provider of 3D geospatial software applications and platforms.

-Bentley Institute Press

-Bentley Systems also is a publisher of textbooks and professional references for the architectural, engineering, and construction (AEC), operations, geospatial, and educational communities, under the name Bentley Institute Press.
+In January 2026, Bentley announced the acquisitions of Talon Aerolytics, a provider of products for site surveys, inspections, and asset digitation; and the acquisition of technology assets from Pontivo, including AI-driven inventory and damage detection technology, drone technology and geolocation capabilities.